eyegotthis/esaskhan/README.md

 - 👋 Hi, I’m @esaskhan
 - 👀 I’m interested in learning hardware linked programming and sensors; Data Optimization; Computer graphics and image processing
-- 🌱 I’m currently learning OpenGL (testing it out)
+- 🌱 I’m currently studying Deep Learning
-- 💞️ I’m looking to collaborate on projects that are green-oriented.
+- 💞️ I’m looking to collaborate on projects on python
 - 📫 How to reach me esas.skhan@gmail.com

 <!---